avary/stoolap/docs/_docs/architecture/transaction-isolation.md

 During commit:
 1. A commit timestamp is assigned to the transaction
 2. All changes become visible to other transactions (based on their isolation level)
-3. All locks held by the transaction are released
+3. The transaction is removed from the active transactions list

 ### Rolling Back a Transaction